 If the dwelling lease is incomplete or incorrect, the CCHA will notify the family and the owner of the deficiencies.
-Missing and corrected lease information will only be accepted as hard copies, in-person, by mail, or by fax.
-The CCHA will not accept missing and corrected information over the phone
+Missing and corrected lease information will only be accepted by email.
+The CCHA will not accept missing and corrected information over the phone.